-The Group recorded a loss before income tax of RMB4,849.6 million for the year ended 31 December 2016, which is 24.7% higher than that of RMB3,888.0 million for 2015.
-The Group continued to recorded a substantial loss before income tax for 2016 because its revenue recognised remained at a very low level in the current year and the significant gross loss recorded for the properties sold and delivered, as well as the significant amount of provision for impairment made to the Group's existing properties or ceased projects in current year, the significant amount of fair value loss recorded for its investment properties and a large amount of finance costs not being capitalised but were recorded as current year expenses.
+The Group recorded a loss before income tax of RMB2,012.5 million for the year ended 31 December 2017, which is 58.5% lower than that of RMB4,849.6 million for 2016.
+The Group continued to record a substantial loss before income tax for 2017 because its revenue recognised remained at a very low level in the current year, as well as the significant amount of provision for impairment made to the Group's properties in current year, the significant amount of fair value loss recorded for its investment properties and a large amount of finance costs not being capitalised but were recorded as current year expenses.